The assessors will score all of your questions except question 1 which is not scored.

 Question 1.
 Themes (not scored)

-Select one main theme from the specific themes list in the ‘Scope’ section of this competition.
+Select one main disease from the specific disease list in the ‘Scope’ section of this competition.

 Question 2.
 Proposed idea or technology